 Results

+We created a model simulating the life cycle of a female yellow baboon.
+Under realistic conditions, we found as output of our model comparable key life-history traits and reproductive seasonality (non-seasonal reproduction) to the ones observed in the wild, thus confirming its validity (Appendix C, Table S5 and Figure S5).
+We then modified environmental and life history parameters to test our hypotheses (H1-6).

 Substantial support for the ecological hypotheses (H1-3)

-High birth seasonality was observed only for environments characterised by both a high seasonality and a low productivity (Fig. 2a).
+An increasing gradient of birth seasonality was observed for increasing values of environmental seasonality and decreasing values of environmental productivity (Fig. 2a, top-left to bottom-right diagonal).
+High birth seasonality was therefore observed for environments characterised by both a high seasonality and a low productivity that still sustained a viable reproduction (non-grey cells in Fig. 2a).
+In very seasonal and very unproductive environments (bottom right corner of the heatmap), baboons’ fitness was indeed of zero, regardless of the phenology strategy followed (Fig. S6).
 Birth seasonality increased with environmental seasonality but this effect almost disappeared when environmental productivity was high (Fig. 2b).
 Similarly, birth seasonality decreased when environmental productivity increased, and this effect was modulated by environmental seasonality: the higher the environmental seasonality, the higher the effect of environmental productivity on birth seasonality (Fig. 2c).
-More precisely, high birth seasonality was observed only for the lowest values of environmental productivity that still sustained a viable reproduction (λind ≠ 0) (Fig. S7).
+More precisely, high birth seasonality was observed only for the lowest values of environmental productivity.